mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 Amber's private and public IPs were 10.0.2.101 and 71.39.18.125 found in Palo Alto Traffic Logs.

-The private IP was used in web logs to find the destination website visited.
+The private IP was used in web logs to find the destination website visited as private IPs can show the specific route to the destination through NAT using public IP.

 I used the "beer" keyword in the search to find the beer site thinking there could be websites named beer.